nfqakademija/SuperFantastic5/README-bat.md

 ## Bat files

-clc.bat and redb.bat files contains php app/console commands, that allows to clear cache and recreate mysql database from doctrine mapping files and fill it with data.
+clc.bat and redb.bat files contain php app/console commands, that allow to clear cache and recreate mysql database from doctrine mapping files and fill it with data.

-These bat files works on Windows.
+These bat files work on Windows.
 You must execute the commands manually, if you are working on other operating system.

 * clc.bat - clear cache in product environment
 * redb.bat - recreate database